arnibal/arnibal.github.io/_posts/2015-03-03-playground-days.markdown

 I hated the playground days.
 I felt extremely exposed whenever I do them.
 So along the way I fell off and did some other bullshit conditioning at home.
 Over the weekend, I somehow convinced myself that going out alone to train in a public space is a necessary part of parkour.

 So I tried again today.
 I started with inclined push-ups near the see-saws and rows near the monkey bars.
-An old man came over to use the monkey bars for exercise but he was far enough from my space that I could still proceed with my dips.
+An old man came over to use the monkey bars for exercise but he was far enough from my space that I could still proceed with my reps.
 I was going through my last set when another old man came over to talk to his friend at the monkey bars.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<i>"Oh, ang galing naman ng kasama mo, nag e-exercise."</i>